Mokhtar Mokhtar: Al Ahly SC

 Mokhtar achieved the first African Championship in 1982, to be the total of what he fought with the first team of the club since joining 194 games, won 136, drew 41 and lost 17 games, scored 32 goals, 26 in the General League, two goals in the Egypt Cup and 4 goals in the African Championship.

 In the opening of Al-Ahly matches in the 83/1984 season in front of the contractors at Cairo Stadium, and 13 minutes before the start of the match, Mokhtar had scored for Al-Ahly a goal in the goal, but Antoine Cameroonian goalkeeper for the contractors and it did not take 10 minutes until Mokhtar was injured in a joint ball with Saeed Al-Shishini who fell With all his body on the knee of Mokhtar, where his leg was atrophied and several operations were performed, but his right leg remained painful after he trained with strength and violence to restore his speed, but he was unable and decided to retire the ball and as a confirmation of his high morals he insisted in his honor match held on Friday, January 24, 1986 that he be around the field He raised his hand in the hands of Saeed Al-Shish The captain of the Arab Contractors Club team declares this in front of everyone that El Shishiny did not intend to injure him and that he does not hold any grudge for him and the audience received this situation with enthusiasm after he was calling on selected colleagues on the field to avenge him and as a result of this wonderful position, In 1985 the International Committee of UNESCO in Paris decided to grant Mokhtar the Fair Play Prize and received the trophy on the September 25th, 1986.

 Egypt

 At the international level, Mokhtar played 42 caps for Egypt.

 His first official match was in the African Nations Cup in Ethiopia on 3 March 1976 and Egypt won 2/1.

 Coaching career

 Al Ahly SC

 Mokhtar Mokhtar took over the training of junior teams in Al-Ahly after obtaining multiple studies in training and worked as a coach for the first team with Portuguese technical director Manuel Jose.

 Petrojet SC

 Mokhtar worked as coach of the Petrojet Club team from 2005 to 2010.

 ENPPI SC

 Mokhtar Mokhtar won his first title in his history after achieving the Egyptian Cup title in 2011 for Enppi.

 El Entag El Harby SC

-He took over the training of the El Entag El Harby SC on March 20, 2017.
+He took over the training of the El Entag El Harby SC in March 2017.